ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - Recipient gateway: The gateway that is the recipient side of a unidirectional asset transfer.

-- Claim: An assertion made by an Entity [JWT].
+- Claim: An assertion made by an Entity [RFC7519].

-- Claim Type: Syntax used for representing a Claim Value [JWT].
+- Claim Type: Syntax used for representing a Claim Value [RFC7519].

 - Gateway Claim: An assertion made by a Gateway regarding the status or condition of resources (e.g. assets, public keys, etc.)